 Discover amazing historical sites on the Falkirk Town Heritage Trail.
 Starting at the Falkirk Steeple, the trail links 25 sites including the Old Burgh Halls, Falkirk Old Parish Church, the Tattie Kirk, and the old Barr’s site.

-The Steeple Heritage Centre opening in April 2020 offers a free of charge visit with displays telling Falkirk's story and the history of the present and earlier buildings, along with access to the 19th century prison cells.
+The Steeple Heritage Centre (Opening soon) will be free to get in and will have displays telling Falkirk's story and the history of the present and earlier buildings, along with access to the 19th century prison cells.

 Make sure to visit some of the great shops and eateries the town has to offer while on your walk.
 A short walk from the town centre you will find Dollar Park a beautiful area of mature parkland, with walled garden and cafe.